 What is, in general, a depressant?
 It is a psychoactive drug, as it can affect the mood and perception, by acting on the central nervous system.
 A depressant is the substance that slows down or inhibits the functions of the central nervous system.

-Well, many of us may think that alcohol is a pure antidepressant, that helps us calm down and relax our nervous system, but, in fact, it is exactly the opposite.
+Well, many of us may think that alcohol is a pure antidepressant, that helps us calm down and relax our nervous system, but, in fact, it is exactly the opposite: alcohol is a depressant.

-Of course, in small doses, alcohol can help to relax the body and the mind.
+Of course, in small doses, alcohol can appear to relax the body and the mind.
 But, in large doses, it can bring about a significant change in the brain activities.

 With his technical background, he's responsible for pretty much everything else involved in keeping this blog running (aside from writing).